-It's back!
+They're back!
 'Feds only' encryption backdoors prepped in US by Dems

 In other words, if you can break into someone's phone and pretend to be them, you don't have to bother with intercepting network traffic and forcibly decrypting the in-transit data.

-And it sounds as though that's the route snoops want to go down: unlocking and accessing locked encrypted devices via a software backdoor, remotely or with a physical connection. ®
+And it sounds as though that's the route snoops want to go down: unlocking and accessing locked encrypted devices via a low-level software backdoor, remotely or with a physical connection. ®

 Sponsored: Minds Mastering Machines - Call for papers now open